spear-sim/spear/docs/getting_started.md

 We provide several example applications that demonstrate how to programmatically interact with SPEAR via Python, and highlight what is currently possible with SPEAR.
 In order to run our example applications, you will need to follow the steps below.

 In typical use cases, you will need to configure the behavior of SPEAR before you interact with it.
 In each of our example applications, we include a configuration file named `user_config.yaml.example` to use as a starting point.
 To run each example application, you must rename this file to `user_config.yaml` and modify the contents appropriately for your system.
-In all cases, you will need to set the `SPEAR.STANDALONE_EXECUTABLE` parameter to the location of your `SpearSim` executable (see the note above for which executable to use, depending on your platform).
+In typical use cases, you will need to set the `SPEAR.STANDALONE_EXECUTABLE` parameter to the location of your `SpearSim` executable (see the note above for which executable to use, depending on your platform).
 Your `user_config.yaml` file only needs to specify the value of a parameter if it differs from the defaults defined in the `python/config` directory.
 You can browse this directory for a complete set of all user-configurable parameters.

 If you're running on Linux, you may need to set the `SPEAR.ENVIRONMENT_VARS.VK_ICD_FILENAMES` parameter to an appropriate value for your specific hardware setup.
 See the note above for a more detailed discussion.